andres20980/kasten-docs/docs/api.md

 Currently the following Veeam Kasten objects are supported:

-- Profile - abstracts a location (e.g. object store, NFS file store) and a set of credentials for accessing it.
+- Profile - abstracts a location (e.g. object store, NFS/SMB file store) and a set of credentials for accessing it.
 The Profile location is used to store and transfer application meta-data and, in some cases, actual persistent data during Veeam Kasten data management operations.
 - Policy - represents a collection of data management actions that are configured to occur on a periodic or event driven basis.
 Policies would typically encode a set of business rules and translate them to specific actions that Veeam Kasten will apply on the applications it has discovered.
 - PolicyPreset - is a predefined set of settings that can easily be applied to a Policy .
 A PolicyPreset can represent organizational SLAs requiring a user to specify only the application details to be used in a Policy .
 - Applications - abstracts an application that has been automatically discovered on the cluster where Veeam Kasten is running.
 The application object encapsulates information about all stateful and stateless resources that comprise the application.